caggursoy/Cross-Age-Effect/README.md

 A Keras based, DeepNet Age Classifier.
 The behavioural test is moved to: http://cagataygursoy.xyz.
 It is subject to change as the app is directly related with my MSc thesis work.

+Update @ 10.07.2019
+As my thesis is complete, the whole code will be released here with the how-to-run readmes soon.

 Update @ 23.02.2019
 Old code for Behavioural test is moved to legacy folder.
 A new folder for Keras based DeepNet Age Classifier is created and necessary files were uploaded.
 Comments for each file will be inserted in order to increase readability of the code.